Top of main content

 Define when you want to access your money

-If you're planning to achieve your goal within five years, be it putting down a deposit, or covering the cost of relocating, it makes sense to keep your money in a savings account.
-If you were to invest it, you could potentially suffer short-term losses and not have cash available when you need it.
+If you're planning to achieve your goal within 5 years, be it putting down a deposit, or covering the cost of relocating, it makes sense to keep your money in a savings account.
+If you were to invest it, you could potentially suffer short-term losses..

 Why invest?